-‘I am Angel’ provides the first scholarly outline for the development of a narrative of same-sex working class African men.
-The book’s core analytic thrust centres around two sources: a previously unpublished primary source from the early twentieth century and unique oral history interviews with men remembering their lives in the gay settlement of Mkhumbane.
+Working Class Homosexuality in South African History provides the first scholarly outline for the development of a narrative of same-sex working class African men.
+The book’s core analytic thrust centres around a previously unpublished primary source from the early twentieth century as well as unique oral history interviews with men remembering their lives in the gay settlement of Mkhumbane.

 The country we want to live in: Hate crimes and homophobia in the lives of black lesbian South Africans offers a refreshing perspective on violence perpetrated against black lesbians.
 Based on a Roundtable seminar, held during the 2006 16 Days of Activism for no Violence against Women and Children, the text engages the heteronormative focus of the campaign, profiles aspects of the dynamic conversations, and builds strong arguments about violence against lesbians.
 It also profiles the voices of women who are central to the activism around hate crimes and homophobia.
 In capturing key aspects of the lively discussion of 2006, an update of subsequent events that have bearing on the original seminar is provided, concluding with recommendations that have relevance for research, policy and practice.
 The country we want to live in makes an impassioned plea about citizenship, belonging and social justice, confirming that silence about these issues is not an option.

 Gender Equity in South African Education 1994 - 2004 will provide readers with an overview of the progress of achieving gender equity in post-apartheid South African education.
 The book brings together the leading South African and international experts on gender equity in education.
 The papers presented at the conference, included here as chapters of the book, are all substantial contributions.
 They cast light, from many angles, on the different dimensions and needs in research and social action related to gender in education.